 Spray foam is a mixture of resin and chemicals, such as polyurethane and isocyanates.
 As the name suggests, this type of insulation is applied through a spraying method.
 As the insulation is sprayed onto a surface, it spreads to fill the entire area.
 Having been in business for over 40 years, we’ve had the opportunity to inspect countless attics and discuss insulation services and solutions with numerous homeowners.
 At times, the working knowledge our insulation contractors take for granted is not always understood by homeowners.
 Here are some of the most widely misunderstood facts about spray foam insulation.

 Myth: Over time, the spray foam insulation will shrink.

-Homeowners that believe this misnomer often know someone that’s had a rookie install spray foam insulation.
+Homeowners that believe this misnomer often know someone that’s had a rookie install spray foam.
 When high quality spray foam insulation is applied in a proper manner, there should be no concern of the material shrinking.
 However, if the chemical components were not properly mixed, the temperature of the foam in the truck was incorrect or the humidity levels during installation were outside of the correct parameters, shrinking can ensue.

-Myth: The scent of spray foam insulation is long-lasting.
+Myth: The scent of insulation spray foam is long-lasting.

-Upon installation, spray foam insulation will have a pungent odor.
+Upon installation, spraying foam insulation will have a pungent odor.
 This is part of the reason installers wear respirators and homeowners are required to leave overnight.
 However, once the spray foam cures, there should be no persistent odors.

-Myth: Spray foam insulation is too expensive.
+Myth: The cost of spray foam insulation is too expensive.

 When compared with fiberglass batt insulation, spray foam insulation will have a steeper price tag.
 However, spray foam does a substantially better job at eliminating gaps that fiberglass is notorious for missing.
 This creates a more energy efficient home, which results in lower heating and cooling costs.